Anomalous partially hyperbolic diffeomorphisms III: abundance and incoherence

-Take $p,q$ to be periodic points of $f$ which belongs to a saddle node center leaf (see Remark \ref{rem.centerleafdyn}) and are respectively the first and the last periodic points in that leaf.
+Take $p,q$ to be periodic points of $f$ which belongs to a saddle node center leaf (see \S \ref{ss.centerleafdyn}) and are respectively the first and the last periodic points in that leaf.
 For the sake of concreteness assume that $p$ has stable index $2$ and $q$ has stable index $1$.
 Using the fact that the strong stable and strong unstable foliations are close to those of the geodesic flow which are minimal, we can assume that every strong stable leaf of some length $L>0$ intersects the unstable manifold of $q$ while every strong unstable manifold of length $L$ intersects the stable manifold of $p$.
 In the terminology of \cite{BDU}, this means that the stable manifold of $p$ is a $u$-section and the unstable manifold of $q$ is a $s$-section (see \cite[Section 3]{BDU}).

 One can create blenders associated to $p$ and $q$ by conservative perturbation of $f$ (see \cite{HHTU}).
 This implies that in a neighborhood $\cU_1 \subset \cU_0$ of $f$ we have that for every $g\in \cU_1$ we know that the strong unstable manifold of $p_g$ activates the blender of $q_g$ and vice versa.
 In particular, we obtain for every $g \in \cU_1$ which preserves volume that the strong stable manifold of $q_g$ and the strong unstable of $p_g$ are dense in $T^1S$ (see~\cite[Proposition 2.6]{BDU}).
 The fact that every strong stable manifold of length $L$ intersects the unstable manifold of $p_g$ implies minimality of the strong unstable foliation for each conservative $g\in \cU_1$ and the same argument gives minimality of the strong stable foliation (for more details, see \cite[Proposition 4.1]{BDU}).